-Absolutely superb for Lyon in their glory days of the 2000’s.
-Giving away a free kick to this guy was almost like handing them a penalty.
-He scored 44 free-kicks for Lyon during the eight years he had at the club, and bagged nearly 80 during his entire career that also featured a lengthy spell with Vasco da Gama.
+Absolutely superb for Lyon in their glory days of the 2000s.
+Giving away a free-kick to Juninho Pernambucano was almost like handing him a penalty.
+He scored 44 free-kicks for Lyon during the eight years at the club and bagged nearly 80 during his entire career, which also featured a lengthy spell with Vasco da Gama.

 There aren't many players who throughout their career find themselves being played as a left-winger, an attacking midfielder, a defensive midfielder, a left-back, and then a centre back.
 And there aren't many players who could hit a dead-ball as well as Siniša Mihajlovic.
 He might have courted controversy several times during his playing career, but one thing that everyone can agree on is that he had a wand of a left foot.
 Not only was it put to good use spraying glorious passes around the pitch, but when it got the sniff of a chance from a dead-ball situation then it usually meant trouble for the opposition.

 With 28 goals scored from free-kicks during his fourteen seasons playing in Italy, Mihajlovic holds the record for the most free-kicks scored in Serie A. He is also one of only two players, the other being Giuseppe Signori, to have scored a hat-trick of free-kicks in one match, his three goals helping Lazio beat Sampdoria 5:2 on the 13th of December, 1998.

 The legendary Brazilian was particularly adept from near the penalty box with his trademark short run-up.